 MC Dental Emergency Dentist Services

-MC Dental provides exceptional emergency dental care in Melbourne.
+MC Dental provides exceptional emergency and urgent dental care in Melbourne.
 Our emergency dentists are skilled at handling all dental emergencies and urgent dental care treatments.
 We understand that when a dental emergency occurs it needs agile attention.
 Our team of professional dentists are here to help you with your dental emergencies during the COVID-19 period, which is inline with the government safe practice protocols.
 At MC Dental we encourage patients to call us immediately for advice and a solid plan of action.

 Common dental emergencies:

 - A lost dental filling

 - Chipped or broken teeth

 - A loose tooth.